 You can choose 0, 90, 180, or 270 degree from the drop-down menu to rotate the image.
+Click on Save to confirm the setting.

 Video Text Overlay

 You can select the items to display data including date & time/text string/subtitle/image on the live video pane.